paulbricman/paulbricman.github.io/_posts/2025-12-17-design-for-democracy.md

   <img src="/generators/lattices/outputs/lattice_42.svg" alt="" style="width: 100%;">
 </div>

 Imagine an organization that exposes the same "interface" to the outside world as your average company.
 You can buy things from it, you can sell things to it.
-But when it comes to its internal architecture, the typical hierarchy is replaced.
+But when it comes to its internal architecture, the typical hierarchy is discarded.
 Each member instead gets an equal say in what the organization's priorities are and how they are tackled.
 If they do choose to be represented by others, they get to elect these leaders democratically for a given term.

 These organizations exist today, and have for ages.
 Almost one in eight people globally are members of such organizations, and about one in three in the European Union.
 They create trillions in value annually.
 They are called cooperatives, or "co-ops" for short, and there is something remarkable about how these companies enshrine democratic governance and shared ownership in their very statutes.